Butch Otter: Lieutenant governor (1987–2001)

 In 1986, Otter returned to Idaho politics and was elected lieutenant governor, and reelected in 1990, 1994, and 1998.
 He served under three different governors, Democrat Cecil Andrus, and Republicans Phil Batt and Dirk Kempthorne.
 In 1991, when the Idaho Senate was evenly divided between 21 Republicans and 21 Democrats, Otter's tie-breaking votes kept the body under GOP control.
 Midway through his fourth term in 2001 (14 years), Otter resigned to take his congressional seat in Washington, D.C.; he is the longest-serving lieutenant governor in Idaho history.

 U.S. House of Representatives (2001–2007)

 Elections

-Congresswoman Helen Chenoweth-Hage of the First District had promised to serve only three terms in the House when first elected in the Republican wave of 1994, and kept that pledge in 2000 even after calling term limits bad policy.

 Otter entered the Republican primary, and immediately became the favorite due to his name recognition as lieutenant governor.
 He won handily, and breezed to victory in November, and was re-elected in 2002 and 2004.

 Tenure

 In Congress, Otter was largely conservative with a slight libertarian streak, as reflected in his opposition to the Patriot Act.
 He was one of three Republicans (along with Bob Ney of Ohio and Ron Paul of Texas) to vote against the Act in 2001.

 He since stated that "much of the USA PATRIOT Act is needed to help protect us in a dangerous age of stateless zealots and mindless violence".
 Otter was also very critical of the Bush Administration's Terrorist Surveillance Program concerning communications to those outside the United States.
-He served as a deputy majority whip for most of his time in Congress.

-Abortion

-Otter is anti-abortion and has voted to ban federal funding of abortions and opposes so-called "partial-birth abortions".
-He also supports parental consent laws for minors who seek an abortion.